PaulRBerg/prb-proxy/README.md

 ## Usage

-To deploy a proxy, you have two options: you can either call the `deploy` or the `deployFor` function in the `PRBProxyRegistry` contract.
+There are multiple ways to deploy a proxy:

+- Call the `deploy` function.
+- Call the `deployFor` function, which accepts the owner as an argument.
+- Call the `deployAndExecute` or the `deployAndExecuteFor` function, which would deploy the proxy and execute a delegate call to a target contract in a single transaction.

 Once the proxy is deployed, you can start interacting with target contracts.
 PRBProxy ships with one "enshrined" target contract called
 `PRBProxyHelpers`.
 This contract provides several useful functions, including: